6yozo/6yozo.github.io/docs/typing/measurements.md

 2024-10-30
 ----------

-Started practicing inrolly2.
+Started practicing inrolly2 on keybr after practicing colemak-dh for four month.

+Rules:
-30 beat increase per day if accuracy above 98.
+- 30 beat increase per day if accuracy above 98.
-If accuracy falls below 98 decrease beat by 15 for the next day.
+- If accuracy falls below 98 decrease beat by 15 for the next day.

 | Lang | BPM | Type          | Accuracy (%) |   WPM |
 |------+-----+---------------+--------------+-------|